In Case of Emergency

-In the event of an emergency, fire alarms will be activated.
-Please vacate the building as quickly and safely as possible using the stairs located on the South, Center and North wings of the building.
-You are required to follow the instructions of the Fire Department, Police Department, Security, Engineering and Floor Leaders on your floor.
+In the event of a fire alarm emergency, a strobe will activate on the affected floor(s).
+Employees should listen to their floor leaders and the PA system.
+If notified to evacuate the building, do so as quickly and safely as possible using the stairs located on the South, Center and North wings of the building.
+Follow the instructions of the Chicago Fire Department, Chicago Police Department, Safety & Security, Engineering and the Floor Leaders on your floor.

 Each floor has three volunteer floor leaders to assist you during emergencies.
-Ask your supervisor for a list of the fire marshals on your floor.
+Ask your supervisor for a list of the floor leaders on your floor.

 How to Respond to an Active Shooter Situation